 About the Program

-The Program provides exposure to domestic legal structures throughout Latin America, and the challenges faced by legal systems in the region.
+The program provides exposure to domestic legal structures throughout Latin America, and the challenges faced by legal systems in the region.
 It has a particular focus on economic and institutional development, which provides a platform for addressing the crosscutting social, legal, and business challenges that this dynamic and fast-growing region faces.
 Courses focus on administrative issues in dispute resolution in Latin America; transnational bankruptcy and sovereign debt restructuring; commercial transactions in Latin America; and the legal and economic history of institutions in Latin America.
 A clinic is offered that focuses on policy advocacy on a variety of issues, such as human rights, access to justice, and institutional development in Latin America.

 All courses are taught in English by faculty from the region and are held in NYU’s Academic Center in Buenos Aires.
 These faculty members consist of leading academics and practitioners in Argentina and Brazil.

-The Program offers the opportunity to study Spanish at NYU’s Academic Center in Buenos Aires and to interface with regional law firms and legal institutions.
+The program offers the opportunity to study Spanish at NYU’s Academic Center in Buenos Aires and to interface with regional law firms and legal institutions.
 Selected students from our local partner, the University of Buenos Aires School of Law (UBA), will also participate in NYU Law courses, providing NYU students with opportunities to interact with local students and have dynamic classroom discussions that incorporate local viewpoints.
 In addition, students may also choose to take select law courses in Spanish offered by UBA.

-The NYU Law Abroad encourages students to delve into the cultural context of the region’s legal issues by planning excursions to places of academic and cultural interest in Buenos Aires.
-Midway through the Spring '14 semester, NYU students can participate alongside with UBA students in an academic conference pertaining to emerging legal challenges.
+NYU Law Abroad encourages students to delve into the cultural context of the region’s legal issues by planning excursions to places of academic and cultural interest in Buenos Aires.
+Midway through the Spring ’14 semester, NYU students can participate alongside UBA students in an academic conference pertaining to emerging legal challenges.
 Through a partnership with Fundação Getuilio Vargas, NYU students also have the opportunity this year to spend their spring break in Sao Paulo learning about Brazilian legal institutions.